devicetree-org/devicetree-specification/source/flattened-format.rst

 ==================================

-With the exception of platforms using IEEE1275 Open Firmware [IEEE1275], the devicetree data is contained within a single single, linear, pointerless data structure known as the flattened devicetree or devicetree blob.
+With the exception of platforms using IEEE1275 Open Firmware [IEEE1275], the devicetree data is contained within a single, linear, pointerless data structure known as the flattened devicetree or devicetree blob.

 This data structure consists of a small header
 (see section :ref:`sect-fdt-header`),